nelonj/mark-fundamentals-proj--js-rock-paper-scissors/README.md

 yarn start
 ```

+(Note that this is using the `start` script specified in `package.json` - just as you can run Python files with `python path/to/script.py`, you can run JavaScript files with `node path/to/script.js`.)

 ## Exercise 2: Reading, understanding and documenting

 **Success criterion:** a document which outlines how you think this JavaScript programme works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.